 What is Blue Dot?

+Blue Dot recognizes

-Initiated in 2015, it recognizes people's right to clean water, fresh air and healthy soils.
-City Council declared Camrose a Blue Dot community in the fall of 2015.
+people's right to clean

+water, fresh air and healthy

+soils.
+City Council declared

+Camrose a Blue Dot

+community in the fall of

+2015.

 Funding for this program is provided by:

 Battle River Community Foundation